-The Board has been made aware of challenges faced by entities related to the recognition of intangible assets acquired in an acquisition and subsequent measurement of goodwill.
+The Board has been made aware of challenges faced by entities related to the recognition of intangible assets acquired in a business combination and subsequent measurement of goodwill.
 Challenges include:

-- Separating out and estimating the fair value of certain intangible assets acquired in an acquisition; and - Carrying out goodwill impairment tests.
+- Separating out and estimating the fair value of certain intangible assets acquired in a business combination; and - Carrying out goodwill impairment tests.